 71. Small ship sail – Tie to a pole on a kayak or other small vessel.
 Use to patch sail.

-72. Padding for fragile items – Wrap things like glasses so they don’t get scratched or break.
+72. Padding for fragile items – Cover things like glasses so they don’t get scratched or break.

 73. Noise reductive wrap – Wrap items in your bag so they don’t make noise.